 - Remember that looking after your children costs money From paying for petrol to forking out for a toddler swim session, don’t assume that grandparents can pick up every bill, especially if they’re on a limited income.
 Some families even choose to pay grandparents for their services.

-- Don’t fume with silent resentment If the grandparents aren’t feeding your little one how you’d like, or are too strict about things you’d let go, don’t bottle it up until you explode but address issues early, with sensitivity.
-You could even draw up a little contract outlining the basics, so everyone knows where they stand.
+- Don’t fume with silent resentment If the grandparents aren’t feeding your little one how you’d like, or are too strict about things you’d let go, don’t bottle it up until you explode.
+Address issues early, and with sensitivity.
+You could even agree on a list outlining the basics, so everyone knows where they stand.

 - But don’t sweat the small stuff If granny isn’t 100% ‘on message’ about broccoli or treats – but most of what she does is great – let it go.
 Pick your battles, and credit your parents with some common sense.

 - Your partner’s mum and dad… This can work really well if the relationship gels, but many mums find their other half’s parents harder to handle than their own.
-To avoid confrontation, be clear about your expectations (try the written contract idea again), and cut your mother-in-law extra slack.
-Remember: they love your children as much as you do, so it would be a pity to lose them!
+To avoid confrontation, be clear about your expectations (like writing a list) and cut your parents-in-law extra slack.
+Remember: they love your children as much as you do, so even misguided decisions have their best interests at heart!

 Tips for the grandparents…

-- Constructive advice is ok But do gently offer loving, supportive advice.
-Just make sure you know where that fine line is before you speak!
+- Constructive advice is ok but do offer it gently and supportively.
+Just make sure you know where that fine line is before you speak.